 Minimalism: A Documentary About the Important Things

-months after I lost my job and I was trying to figure my/our next steps.
-About 10 minutes in I knew I was watching this for a reason and it was speaking to me in so many ways.
-I was looking around my 4000 sq foot home that we worked so hard for thinking, “how the heck did we accumulate so much stuff?”
-At this point we were empty nesters and still lived in a 4 bedroom, 3.5 bath house.
-We traveled as much as we could but every time we came back we couldn’t wait for the next adventure.
+I began looking around my 4000 sq foot home that we worked so hard for, thinking, “how the heck did we accumulate so much stuff?”
+At this point, we were empty nesters and still lived in a 4 bedroom, 3.5 bathhouse.
+We traveled as much as we could, but we couldn’t wait for the next adventure every time we came back.
 It was what made us feel the most alive next to spending time with family and friends.

 The Alchemist by Paulo Coelho

 Another influencer that helps me sustain this lifestyle and, most importantly, know in my heart this was the path meant for me is The Alchemist.
 This book speaks of your Personal Legend – the dream within everyone from the time they are born.
 Not all live their true dream as they get comfortable, lost, or discouraged.
 They don’t listen to their heart.

 While reading the book, it hit me!
 My Personal Legend has always been travel and new experiences.
 As a girl, I dreamed of being Julie McCoy from the Love Boat.
 (Not everyone will know her, but she was a fictional Cruise Director on a cruise ship) She was always so happy, traveling to new places and helping others realize their dreams.
 In fact, right out of high school, I began a Travel Agent course that I unfortunately never finished.